This post may contain affiliate links. Read the full disclosure

 Rouen, France makes a great day trip from Paris because of the convenience of train travel, the beauty of the historic area, and the variety of sights it offers.

-The city is the capital of Normandy, and in around 1.5 hours, you can be exploring the streets and photographing the Gros Horloge, Rouen’s famous astronomical clock.
+The city is the capital of Normandy, and in around 1.5 hours, you can be exploring the streets and photograph the Gros Horloge, Rouen’s famous astronomical clock.

 Rouen was also the location of the imprisonment, interrogation, and execution of Joan of Arc.
 The heroine of France has her story told through the multimedia-rich Historic Joan of Arc museum, and you can visit the location where she died at Place du Vieux Marché.